Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 I am still skeptical as to whether the California court will succeed in identifying anyone other than the users who uploaded content (or who created accounts on the Tube sites), however, I remain cautious about whether Pornhub had a Google Analytics account.

-2. Block the Google Analytics tracker
+2. The Google Analytics tracker knows your IP address too.

 Lastly, a word of warning as to advancing technology.